KhojiakbarYokubjonov/M-Questions-Game/README.md

 # M-Questions-Game
-A Game similar to 20 Questions Game
+A Game similar to the 20 Questions Game